CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Operates within a [Package Ecosystem](#package-ecosystem).
 Applies security and/or bug fixes to packages before building and packaging.
+Adopts a component in order to make it conform to build and exeution environment demands.
 Works mainly with a downstream [Packager](#packager), and has [Maintainer](#maintainer)'s downstream ecosystems as upstream.
+Some patches may contain substantial modifications and be based on the Packager's judgement and opinions.

 This role is necessary when...